|

 TRAINS IN ITALY

-are compulsory on this train.
-On other types of train, such
+train.
+On other types of train, such as the so called

-as the so called Intercity, reservations are optional and cost
+Intercity, reservations are optional and cost a small amount

-a seat.
-On the cheapest regional trains sometimes seat reservations
+the cheapest regional trains sometimes seat reservations

 aren't possible.

-the stations.
-You can also go to the Ferrovie dello Stato web
+automatic machines inside the stations.
+You can also go to

-site and buy a ticket online, however you must be a resident
+the Ferrovie dello Stato web site and buy a ticket online,

-in Italy to do so
+however you must be a resident in Italy to do so

 Remenber that in Italy you must always validate your ticket